WHAT WE DO

 that's where it's at."

-Native Sons is committed to generously investing in the intellectual growth of at-risk youth who are trapped in the juvenile justice system.
+Native Sons is committed to generously investing in the intellectual growth of youth who are trapped in the juvenile justice system, many completely unaware of the risk they are at.
 Our mission is to help those kids find their way toward literacy in order to give them options that might lead to healthier futures.
 We refuse to settle for a 70% recidivism rate by ignoring their needs.

-For the past two years, Native Sons has built mentorship relationships with juvenile detention facilites and at-risk high schools.
-Several of our members, some of whom are re-entered citizens, periodically visit young men inside facilities to deliver new books and talk to them about life.
-Additional times, phone/video calls are facilitated between Keith LaMar (who remains incarcerated) and groups/classes of teenagers.
+For the past several years, Native Sons has built mentorship relationships with juvenile detention facilities and at-risk high schools.
+Several of our members, some of whom are re-entered citizens, periodically visit young people inside facilities to deliver books, set up libraries, and to talk to them about life.
+At times, phone/video calls are facilitated between founder Keith LaMar (who remains incarcerated) and groups/classes of teenagers.
 These exchanges are powerful and authentic, funny and heart-breaking.
-Most of all, Native Sons mentorship relationships connect young people trapped in the system with those who have been/are there, too; these encounters serve as a reminder to at-risk youth that their lives matter and that it's not too late to turn away from the temptations that will ultimately destroy their lives.
+Most of all, Native Sons mentorship relationships connect young people trapped in the system with those who have been/are there, too who can guide them away from the snares.
+These encounters serve as a reminder to young people that their lives matter and that it's not too late to do what they can to save their own lives.

 As we expand our reach, Native Sons seeks to develop new relationships with juvenile detention facilities.
-Those who welcome establishing a connection between their youth and Native Sons mentors (some of whom have either re-entered society after a period of incarceration or are still serving long-term sentences) are encouraged to reach out to email@example.com.
+Those who welcome establishing a connection with Native Sons mentors (some of whom have either re-entered society after a period of incarceration or are still serving long-term sentences) are encouraged to reach out to: email@example.com.